 First-aid kit

 Don’t forget the nitrile gloves.
 My first-aid kit gets bigger if I’m going on longer trips, especially to remote places.
 Then I make sure I have anti-diarrheals, Diamox if I’m heading to altitude, and a prescription antibiotic that I get from my doctor.
-Throat lozenges are also a good idea in the mountains or in a dry climate.
+Throat lozenges or hard candy is also a good idea in the mountains or in a dry climate.

 Knife